muzafferarikan/gNOMO2/README.md

     - [Intermediate outputs](#intermediate-outputs)

 # Installation
+To install gNOMO2, follow these steps:
-1. If you do not have conda installed: Install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+1. **Install conda**: If you do not have conda installed, [install conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-2. Create a Snakemake environment in conda:
+2. **Create a Snakemake environment in conda**:
 ```
 conda create -n snakemake -c bioconda snakemake
 ```
-3. Clone gNOMO2 repository:
+3. **Clone gNOMO2 repository**:
 ```
 git clone --recursive https://github.com/muzafferarikan/gNOMO2.git
 ```

 # Setup
 ## Data
-Copy your raw data to the relevant subfolder in `data`.
-For example if you have amplicon sequencing data, copy your files to `data/AS/raw`, if you have metaproteomics data copy your files to `data/MP/spectra`.
+Copy your raw data to the relevant subfolder in `data` directory.
+For example:
+* If you have amplicon sequencing data, copy your files to `data/AS/raw`
+* If you have metaproteomics data copy your files to `data/MP/spectra`.
 **Important**: Please make sure sample names have following format:
-For AS, MG and MT samples: "samplename"_1.fastq.gz, "samplename"_2.fastq.gz For MP: "samplename".mgf
+For AS, MG and MT samples: "samplename"_1.fastq.gz, "samplename"_2.fastq.gz
+For MP: "samplename".mgf

 ## Metadata
 gNOMO2 requires a metadata file to perform sample group comparisons.
-Create a tab delimited metadata file containig information about samples and copy it to `resources` folder.
+Create a tab delimited metadata file containig information about samples and place it in the `resources` folder.

 **Important**: The name of first column in metadata file must be "SampleID".

 ## Config
-After copying your data and metadata files to the relevant folders, run the following script (from your main project folder) to create a config file for your run:
+After copying your data and metadata, run the following script from your main project folder to generate a config file:
 ```
 bash workflow/scripts/prepare_config.sh
 ```
 This script generates a config.yaml file based on contents of "data" directory within `config` folder.
-Check sample names and assigned omics combination for your data and modify listed analysis parameters according to your analysis and metadata.
+Review and modify analysis parameters in this file according to your analysis and metadata.

+# Running
 ## Running locally
-After completing the steps described above, gNOMO2 is ready to run:
+Once setup is complete, follow these steps to run gNOMO2:
-1. Activate your snakemake environment in conda:
+1. **Activate your snakemake environment in conda**:
 ```
 conda activate snakemake
 ```
-2. Run gNOMO2 from your project folder.
-The value for --cores should be adjusted to reflect the number of cores available.
+2. **Run gNOMO2**:
+Execute the following command from your project folder:
 ```
 snakemake -s workflow/Snakefile --cores 2 --use-conda
 ```
+**Note**: Adjust the `--cores` value to reflect the number of cores available.

 ## Running on a cluster
+To run gNOMO2 on a cluster:
+1. **Configure the cluster settings**:
-1. Fill in the "gnomo_slurm_template.sh" file provided in the main gNOMO2 folder according to your cluster settings.
+Edit the provided "gnomo_slurm_template.sh" file in the main gNOMO2 folder according to your cluster settings.
+2. **Run gNOMO2**:
-2. From your home directory in the cluster environemnt run gNOMO2:
+Execute the following command from your home directory in the cluster environemnt:
 ```
 sbatch path/to/gNOMO2/gnomo_slurm_template.sh
 ```

 # Outputs
-As soon as you initiate the gNOMO2 pipeline, a new folder named `results` is generated within your project directory.
-It includes `final` and `intermediate` folders.
+When gNOMO2 pipeline starts, it generates a `results` folder within your project directory, containing both `final` and `intermediate` outputs.

 ## Final outputs
+The `final` folder includes:
+* Differential abundance analysis results for each omics dataset (`diff_abun`)
+* Integrated multi-omics analysis results (joint-visualization results (`combi`) and pathway level integration results (`pathview`))
+* A proteogenomic database (`prot_db`)
-`final` folder includes final outputs of the pipeline: differential abundance results for each omics dataset - `diff_abun`, integrated analysis results (joint-visualization - `combi` and pathway level integration results - `pathview`), a proteogenomic database - `prot_db` and results for each omics datasets (abundance tables, phyloseq objects and plots) within subfolders named accordingly - `AS`,`MG`,`MT`,`MP`.
-These files can be used for additional analyses using other microbiome analysis tools.
+* Results for each omics datasets (abundance tables, phyloseq objects and plots) within subfolders named accordingly (`AS`,`MG`,`MT`,`MP`).
+These files are suitable for further analyses using other microbiome analysis tools.

 ## Intermediate outputs
-`intermediate` folder contains outputs of each step executed by gNOMO2 pipeline.
+`intermediate` folder contains outputs of each step executed by the gNOMO2 pipeline.